kukuu/AGILITY/README.md

 	3. Delivery—from commit to production—must be fast.
 Preferably under 10 minutes.

 	4. Rolling back a deployed feature if it is found to be broken or unwanted must be trivial.

+	5. Build binaries only once.
+Binaries should be compiled once and once only.
+	   The binary should then be stored someplace which is accessible only to your deployment mechanism, and your deployment mechanism should deploy this same binary to each successive environment

+	6. Use precisely the same mechanism to deploy to every environment.
+Both QA and production deployment must be both autmated.

+	7. Smoke test your deployment.
+Write a smoke test and include that in the deployment process.

+	8. Stop the lines if anything fails.

+	Achieving CD

+	1. The process for releasing/deploying software MUST be repeatable and reliable.

+	2. Automate everything!

+	3. If somethings difficult or painful, do it more often.

+	4. Keep everything in source control

+	5. Done means “released”.

+	6. Build quality in!

+	7. Everybody has responsibility for the release process

+	8. Improve continuously

 The most optimum path to achieve these goals is to use  microservices architecture